-Libya has been plunged into civil war again, with militia from the East mounting a campaign to seize control of Tripoli, and threatening to shoot down aircraft operating in western Libya.
-Risk remains high across Libyan airspace at all flight levels, and avoidance of all airspace and airports is strongly recommended.
+This follows months of civil war in Libya, with militia from the east mounting a campaign to seize control of Tripoli, including HLLM airport, and threatening to shoot down aircraft operating in western Libya.

 The opposing GNA forces have surface-to-air missile systems of their own.
 Some reports indicate that the GNA are in possession of the Russian-made SA-3 system, which has the capability to engage aircraft at altitudes over FL800.